MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/extracting-information-from-a-dump-file.md

 ---
-title: Extract information from a dump file
+title: Extract Information from a Dump File
 description: Learn how to debug a dump file to determine certain kinds of information, such as the name of the target computer.
 keywords: ["extracting information from a dump file", "dump file, extracting various information", "machine name (determining from a dump file)", "computer name (determining from a dump file)", "IP address (determining from a dump file)"] ms.date: 12/14/2022